Publicador de contenidos

 PHOTO: Ángela Martí

-Last summer, 37 students from the School of Sciences of the University of Navarra were able to carry out internships in 26 centers of research international.
-Some of them also did so with grants such as the SIP scholarships -granted by School-, Erasmus scholarships or PIN scholarships, granted by the Government of Navarra.
+37 students from the School of Science at the University of Navarra were able to complete internships last summer at 26 research centers.
+Some of them also received financial aid such as SIP scholarships—awarded by the School itself—Erasmus scholarships, or PIN scholarships, which are granted by the Government of Navarra.

 Ana Guijarro is one of them.
 Graduated in Biochemistry ('18), in summer she has been at the University of California doing an internship.
 There she has developed her work in the department of Neurosurgery with a group researching in the area of gene therapy.